Scroll Top

 Address: City Hall, Orchard Street, Lincoln Lincolnshire LN1 1YZ

 Shaw Trust also works out of most of the Job Centres in Lincolnshire to provide employment support for those with disabilities or health conditions from age 18.
-They are known to the Disability Employment Advisers who act as the statutory referee
+They are known to the Disability Employment Advisers who act as the statutory referee.

 Finished At School Guide

 This guide is designed to identify and exemplify the factors which support effective transition for young people with autism when they leave school.
 It has a particular focus on what general colleges of further education can do to increase the number of young people with autism making a successful transition into their provision.
-The guide draws on the lessons learned from the Finished at School Programme (FaS Programme), a two year Department for Education funded project led by Ambitious about Autism in partnership with the Association of Colleges and the National Association for Special Educational Needs (nasen), operating from April 2013 until March 2015.